MicrosoftDocs/power-platform/power-platform/admin/configure-default-sync-filters.md

   - Flow
 ---

-# Set up default sync filters for multiple users for appointments, contacts, or tasks
+# Set up default sync filters for multiple users for appointments, contacts, or task

 Server-side synchronization uses the sync filter criteria that's set up by a user to determine which app rows are synchronized with Exchange for each user.
-Sync filters are initialized when server-side synchronization is first configured by a user for rows such as appointments, contacts, and tasks.
+Sync filters are initialized when server-side synchronization is first configured by a user for rows such as appointments, contacts, and task.
 For more information, see [Create or modify online synchronization filters](choose-records-synchronize-dynamics-365-outlook-exchange.md#create-or-modify-online-synchronization-filters).

 When a user's mailbox is setup with server-side synchronization the sync filters that are listed in **User Filters** in a user's [personal options](/powerapps/user/set-personal-options#email-tab-options) are the default sync filters that are applied for the rows listed in the **User Filters** tab.
 When the next sync cycle takes place, server-side sync uses the sync filters set by the user to synchronize existing rows which meet the *fetchXML* logic.

 > [!div class="mx-imgBorder"]
 > ![Screenshot showing sync setting for Outlook or Exchange](media/default-sync-filter-1.png "Sync setting for Outlook or Exchange")

 There might scenario where you don't want to use the defulat sync filter logic.
-In the screenshot below, an organization is using a sync filter template called **My Outlook Contacts** but the sync fitler criteria in the tempalte doesn't work for the organization.
+In the screenshot below, an organization is using a sync filter template called **My Outlook Contacts** but the sync filter criteria in the template doesn't work for the organization.

 > [!div class="mx-imgBorder"]
 > ![Screenshot showing My Outlook Contacts filter](media/default-sync-filter-2.png "My Outlook Contacts filter")

 What if an organization doesn't want to synchronize every active contact that is owned by the synchronizing user and wants to put additional restrictions in the filter logic distributed by default.
-This logic can be changed one by one for every user, but this is time consuming and everytime a user sets up server-side sync the default logic would need to to be changed.
+This logic can be changed one by one for every user, but this is time consuming and every time a user sets up server-side sync the default logic would need to to be changed.
 Another way to modify this logic is to change the default logic distributed to users when they’re initially set up to use server-side synchronization.

 This topic covers, how to find the current sync filter template and replace it will a new syce filter template for multiple users.